 Speed lathe is also called as Wood Lathe.

 As the name indicates “Speed” the machine works with high speed.
-The headstock spindle is rotating at very high speed.
+The headstock spindle is rotating at a very high speed.
 The parts having like headstock, tailstock, but it’s not having feed mechanism like center or engine lathe having.
 The feed we provide is manually operated.

 The speed ranges of this machine operated between 1200 to 3600 RPM.